 Bonus hint: Steve Bruner (@sbruner) gave a business-oriented talk on using WP as a service for specific business purposes – ERP, CRM, CRON, Scheduled billing, etc. You should check his slides if you’re interested in optimizing Custom Post Types and Advanced Custom Fields for these kinds of applications.

 4. Connect WP (WordPress as a platform)

 Now here is one interesting concept taken from your favorite torrents.
-If WordPress is used on 25% of the current internet, why not using it as a distributed peer-to-peer system where every site can communicate and connect individually on a mesh type system.
-You would get a true platform of connected dots, each representing a computational node in this global distributed system, all powered by REST API.
+If WordPress is used on 25% of the current internet, why not use it as a distributed peer-to-peer system where every site can communicate and connect individually on a mesh-type system.
+You would get a true platform of connected dots, each representing a computational node in this globally distributed system, all powered by REST API.
 The possibilities with this kind of system are endless and Gerry Pendergast elaborated it fully in this video:

-Gary talked (at WordCamp Europe) about using Connect WP for security, trust networks, p2p messaging, trusted curators cases, but there is also one important function which Ryan Mccue describes it in his article on the future of REST API – it’s called the authentication broker and it could give decentralized WordPress sites a way to get user authentification through WordPress.org account
+Gary talked (at WordCamp Europe) about using Connect WP for security, trust networks, p2p messaging, and trusted curators cases, but there is also one important function that Ryan Mccue describes in his article on the future of REST API – it’s called the authentication broker and it could give decentralized WordPress sites a way to get user authentification through WordPress.org account

 5. Performant RESTful themes

 I didn’t touch on one of the most stable and usual talks in the WordPress ecosystem – Themes!
 Every developer had various experiences with them, both good and bad, both freemium and premium.
 You know the drill – developer needs to build page, post, footer, header template, etc. – code everything with HTML, CSS, JS and PHP in mind, combine it in a way that is both responsive, adaptive, accessible, compatible, fast and updateable.
 But most of this technology is still PHP, WP API and MySQL.
 With REST API this can be different (and better).